 - High life cover at affordable premiums

-- Tax benefits^^ under section 80C and section 10(10D) of Income tax act, 1961
+- Tax^ benefits under section 80C and section 10(10D) of Income tax act, 1961

 - Assured income through Annuity plans

-What is the life insurance term that I should choose?
+What is the Life Insurance term that I should choose?

-What life insurance plan should I buy?
+What Life Insurance plan should I buy?

-Is proceeds from life insurance taxable?
+Are proceeds from Life Insurance taxable?

-i.
+Proceeds from Life insurance policy is exempt under section 10(10D) of the Income Tax Act, 1961 if: i.
 Sum paid on Death except in case of a keyman policy

 ii.
 Sum paid other than in case of Death (i.e., surrender/partial withdrawal/maturity), if